 Fortunately, there are several ways to combat glare and cut down on vision impairment when driving at night:

-- Invest in anti-glare glasses - If you wear corrective glasses, ask your eye doctor about Crizal lenses.
+- Invest in anti-glare night driving lenses for your glasses.
+If you wear corrective glasses, ask your eye doctor about Crizal® lenses.
 These no-glare lenses will make your lenses more clear, allowing you to drive more comfortably at night.

-- Adjust your car's mirrors - Certain positioning of a car's mirrors can reduce glare and blind spots while also making it easier to identify vehicles on the side and rear.
-For proper mirror positioning, the America Automobile Association suggests the following - While sitting in the driver's seat, lean to the left and tilt your head until it rests against the window.
+- Adjust your car's mirrors.
+Certain positioning of a car's mirrors can reduce glare and blind spots while also making it easier to identify vehicles on the side and rear.
+For proper mirror positioning, the American Automobile Association suggests the following: While sitting in the driver's seat, lean to the left and tilt your head until it rests against the window.
 From that position, adjust the driver's side mirror so you can just see the left rear corner of the vehicle.